Secrets of iRacing

 Welcome to Secrets of iRacing where I will be recording my experience, tips, tricks, resources and other helpful information as I play iRacing.

-Secrets of X is a series of blog posts I started with this post, Secrets of iRacing.
-The “secrets” part is a little dramatic but there are quite a few tid bits I think new users will find very interesting and valuable.
+Secrets of X is a series of blog posts I started with Secrets of iRacing and which has grown to include Secrets of GTR2, Secrets of Automobilista, and Secrets of rFactor 2.
+The “secrets” part is a little dramatic but there are quite a few tips and tricks I think new users will find very valuable and interesting.

 Update 2017-01-02: Added Performance > Unpark All CPU Cores to Reduce Stuttering tip.
 Added Force Feedback > Enable Simple Min Force to Reduce Wheel Chatter tip.
 Added Going Faster > Use All The Track (And Everything Else) tip.
 Update 2016-09-12: Added Tweaks main section and Disable Head/View Rotation with Slip Angle sub-section.
 Update 2016-07-04: Added The Schumacher Advantage tip in the Racing section.
 Update 2016-06-26: Added Racing tip about practicing new week tracks early, cleaned up section headings.
 Update 2016-05-14: Added video, “iRacing Road Racing Basics with Wyatt Gooden @ iRace4Life 2016,” a very well presented on-track demonstration about learning road tracks.
 Update 2016-04-14: Added Incidents section.
 Update 2016-03-20: Added Graphics section about iRacing’s new DirectX 11 (DX11) rendering mode and notes about how to use it.
 Update 2016-01-01: Added Going Faster section discussing what you do besides practicing to improve your lap times.
 Update 2015-07-12: Added Race Sessions and Time Trials sections Update 2015-04-28: Added Graphics section Update 2015-03-21: Added Racecraft section Update 2014-12-29: Added a racing tip, clarified some points, fixed some typos Update 2014-11-23: Organized the post a little by adding and separating sections by topic such as sales, racing, safety rating, etc.